-Dunsmore Living Landscape’s Your Wildlife Engagement Officer, Daniel Loveard talks about his mental health and how birdwatching became the source of his recovery.
+Dunsmore Living Landscape’s Community Engagement Officer, Dan Loveard talks about his mental health and how birding became his therapy.

 There is a good chance that you or someone close to you has struggled with mental ill health.
 One in four people in England will experience a mental health problem in any given year.
 What we need is a tonic of wildness!
 People who love to spend time in nature can tell you plenty about the positive impact it has on their mental health for having that contact and exposure to the outdoors.

 This is my experience of nature supporting my mental health:

 I have been through a number of challenging life experiences, where it has and still affects my relationships to this day.
 Frustrating and draining battles with my thoughts, not sleeping, no appetite and feeling worthless.
 Truth be told I have struggled with depression and anxiety since I was 10 and I am now 25.
 Throughout my university years my mental health unfortunately peaked at its worst and the work load added to that heavy weight on my shoulders.
 I sought counselling and tried various self-help techniques to support my mental health and eventually what started to be and remains to be the most effective source of self-help is birding.
 This seemingly normal thing that I did on a regular basis, watching and hearing birds around North Wales felt like a catalyst of my recovery.
 I felt calm, distracted and that I could take on the next day.
 I realised how essential this hobby was for my well-being.